gamykla/coreos-kubecluster/README.md

 * why the f doesn't multi AZ deployment work?
 * would this work with nano instnaces?
 * how does this scale?
 How are new worker nodes added?
+* how does kube know to create an externally facing ELB when creating a service?

 References
 ------------